MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 With Azure Quantum and the [Quantum Development Kit toolset](xref:microsoft.quantum.overview.q-sharp), you will be able to program your quantum algorithms and optimization solutions, then apply those quantum solutions within the existing Azure platform to achieve real-world impacts even before the development of a general-purpose quantum computer.

 > [!Tip]
 > **Free trial!** If you don’t have an Azure subscription, you can [create a free account](https://azure.microsoft.com/free/) before you begin.
-You can also apply to the [Azure Quantum Credits program](https://microsoft.qualtrics.com/jfe/form/SV_3fl9dfFrkC3g0aG?aq_source=organic), Microsoft offers up to $10,000 USD in credits for use on quantum hardware.
+Microsoft offers up to $10,000 USD in credits for use on quantum hardware.
 After the credits are used up, you can keep the account and use free Azure services.
 Your credit card is never charged unless you explicitly change your settings and ask to be charged.
+You can apply to the Azure Quantum Credits program [here](https://microsoft.qualtrics.com/jfe/form/SV_3fl9dfFrkC3g0aG?aq_source=organic),

 ## Who is Azure Quantum for?